phase2/grunt-drupal-tasks/CONFIG.md

 **eslint.configFile**: The path to the eslint config file to use.
 If no value is specified, then `.eslintrc` in the project root is used.

-**eslint.ignoreError**: Set to `false` to trigger a Grunt error if validation fails, which will prevent subsequent tasks from executing.

 **eslint.srcPaths**: An array of glob patterns to include/exclude files for review by eslint.
 The following is used by default: